mongodb/docs/source/includes/list-tables/all-clusters-filter.rst

    * - :guilabel:`Version`
      - MongoDB versions
-     - Version of MongoDB that the clusters are running.
+     - Version of MongoDB that the {+database-deployments+} are running.

        - All
        - Inconsistent